DVB Demos 2020

 TPV Technology is a Member of the DVB Project.

 The problem is to generate live DVB-DASH streams for DVB-I in a cost-effective manner – streams should include ad insertion opportunities to enable targeted advertising.
-Encoders are expensive to run, so the demo will show how origin servers can be used to convert VOD to live.
+Encoders are expensive to run, so this demo from Unified Streaming will show how origin servers can be used to convert VOD to live.

 It will also show setups with live ingest based on the DASH-IF Live Media Ingest protocol using the open source encoder FFmpeg.
 In this way, archives can be used more effectively in DVB-I and live streaming is usually more cost-effective in terms of CDN usage, etc.